-Wherever possible the school will adopt a restorative approach when challenging or sanctioning of poor behaviour.
+Wherever possible, the school will adopt a restorative approach when challenging or sanctioning poor behaviour.

-Restorative practice is a set of principles and practice that encourages children to take responsibility for their behaviour by thinking through the causes and consequences.
+Restorative practice is a set of principles and practices that encourage children to take responsibility for their behaviour by considering its causes and consequences.

-Restorative practice involves helping the learner think through their behaviour, its consequences and what they can do to make it better.
+Restorative practice involves helping the learner consider their behaviour, its consequences, and what they can do to improve it.

-'It's all about developing, maintaining and repairing relationships, building a community based around empathy and self-learning, where children take responsibility for their behaviour,'
+'It's all about developing, maintaining and repairing relationships, building a community based around empathy and self-learning, where children take responsibility for their behaviour.'